 Well hello there.
 Welcome to my about me page.

 My official name is Jessica Jones.
 But my friends (and actually most people) call me Jess.
 I’m a Registered Dietitian and Certified Diabetes Educator (and Zumba Instructor!) with a Master’s of Science in Nutrition.
 These days, I work at an outpatient clinic in San Francisco.
 My job consists of providing nutritional counseling to patients on general wellness and healthy eating, disordered eating, GI issues, hypertension, high cholesterol, and more.

-If I had to describe my 3 biggest joys in life, I’d say 1. eating fresh fruits and and vegetables, 2. helping people realizing how amazing healthy foods can taste and improve their health and 3. getting 8 hours of sleep every night.
+If I had to describe my 3 biggest joys in life, I’d say 1. eating fresh foods, 2. helping people improve their relationship with food and their health, and 3. getting 8 hours of sleep every night.
 I’m also really into making things (I used to sew lot of my own clothes in high school and college and I’m currently taking a wood-working series).
-Home decorating, painting, science, budgeting and finance… or “crunching numbers” as I like to call it, traveling (on my 30th birthday I left NYC and took a 9-month tripsy around the world) and fitness are some of my other passions.
-Spending time with friends and family are up there too.
+Home decorating, painting, writing, science, budgeting and finance… or “crunching numbers” as I like to call it, traveling (on my 30th birthday I left NYC and took a 9-month tripsy around the world) and fitness are some of my other passions.
+Spending time with friends and family are up there, too.

 For most of my life, I have been a vegetarian.
 This started when I was about 12-years-old.
 As a girl, I never liked the way meat tasted.
 I always used to pick it apart until there really wasn’t anything left to eat.
 It wasn’t until I went to visit my big brother and his girlfriend in their northern CA cabin that I realized, not eating meat was a “thing.”
 My brother’s girlfriend was a vegetarian, and it was on that trip that I had my very first veggie burger.
 Love at first bite, as I like to call it.
 On the ride home, I declared that I was going to be a vegetarian.
 And just like that, I never ate meat again.